How to Record Your Screen on iPhone

-Since work happens everywhere you are, with the Loom app for iPhone you can easily record your screen –– as well as watch and send videos from Loom –– directly from the app.
+Since work happens everywhere you are, with the Loom app for iPhone you can easily screen record –– as well as watch and send videos from Loom –– directly from the app.
 The Loom for iOS app makes everything you know and love about Loom available wherever your work day takes you.
+Here's a quick tutorial.

 Here’s how to use Loom to record your screen on iPhone